 Pecsflex Jack [15:17:59]

 Our record shows this unit is still under warranty, valid until the end of next month, so I’m going to send someone to replace all of the pulleys free of charge.
-Please let me know when is the most convenient time for you.
+Please let me know the most convenient time for you.

 Me [15:18:38]